Sheriyo Thetto

 Sheriyo Thetto is a Malayalam-language film released in 1953 under the production of Mangala Pictures.
-The film was directed, written and dialogues by Thikkurissy.
-The movie was directorial debut of Thikkurissy.
-Though the movie was not a commercial success it was noted for its camera and editing.
-It is also the debut film of Adoor Bhavani, Meena Sulochana, Jose Prakash as actor, and dance director N. Damodaran.
+The film was written and directed by Thikkurissy in his directorial debut.
+Though the movie was not a commercial success it was noted for its camera work and editing.
+It is also the debut film of actors Adoor Bhavani, Meena Sulochana, and Jose Prakash, and dance director N. Damodaran.
 The camera work is done by M. R. Ranganathan and the dances were choreographed by Ramunni as well as N. Damodaran.

 Plot

 The story revolves around Appu (Thikkurissi) and his family.
 Appu is employed as a lorry driver in his hometown.
 He has completed his military services.

 Soundtracks

 There are 14 songs written by Thikkurissi, with music by V. Dakshinamoorthy.